Topics in Middle East History

 Copyright ©2010 by T. Pavlidis

-While the Byzantines faced all these problems, a new factor entered the Middle East, the Seljuk Turks.
-They were the first of several Turkish people to play an important role in the Middle East.
-They started as a group of nomads under a chief named Seljuk and during the tenth century they settled in area of what is now Kazakhstan.
-They embraced Islam and by 985 they were found in the vicinity of Bukhara.
-Next they found allies within Persia who saw them as a way to counteract the influence of Shiite powers of the Fatimids and the Buyids (Chapter 5).
+While Mamluk soldiers had converted individually to Islam a momentous event occurred in 960.
+A whole Turkish population, the Karakhanids, numbering to "200,000" tents converted to Islam as a nation and made the new religion the core of their ethnic identity [BL95, p.
+88].
+Eventually other Turkish groups migrated in that territory and also accepted Islam as their religion.
+The most notable amongst them was a group led by a chief named Seljuk who became known as the Seljuk Turks [ibid, p.
+89].
+By 985 they were found in the vicinity of Bukhara.
+Next they found allies within Persia who saw them as a way to counteract the influence of Shiite powers of the Fatimids and the Buyids (Chapter 7).
 (Persians were Sunni at the time.
 They did not switch to Shi'ism until 1501.)
 Very soon the Seljuks established an empire that stretched from what is now Uzbekistan through Iran all the way to Armenia and Syria.
 In 1055 their great leader Toghril Bey abolished the emirate of the Buyids and re-established the Caliphate of Baghdad over the area of modern Iraq.
 As a result the Seljuks were seen as delivering the Sunni Caliphate from the tyranny of the heretic Shias.
 The Seljuks also established the first network of religious schools (Madrasahs) with a unified administration in order to provide training according to Orthodox Islam.
 Thus the Seljuk empire had a religious as well as a political character.
 (See Article on Seljuks of Encyclopedia Britannica, Fifteenth edition, 1982, vol. 16, pp. 503-506.
 Gibbon's account [EG, Chapter LVII, vol. 6, pp.1-12] includes several details about the relationship between the Caliph and the Seljuk sultan.)

 The Aftermath of the Loss to the Seljuks